XSPA: Crafting Imperceptible X-Shaped Sparse Adversarial Perturbations for Transferable Attacks on VLMs: Method

 where \(\odot\) denotes element-wise multiplication.
-We consider a white-box surrogate / black-box downstream setting: the perturbation is optimized on a CLIP-style surrogate model and then transferred to downstream vision-language models for zero-shot classification, image captioning, and visual question answering.
-Unlike conventional full-image \(L_p\)-bounded attacks, XSPA updates only pixels inside a highly sparse predefined support.
+We consider a white-box surrogate / black-box downstream setting: the perturbation is optimized on a CLIP-style surrogate and transferred to downstream models for zero-shot classification, image captioning, and visual question answering.
+Thus, unlike full-image \(L_p\)-bounded attacks, XSPA modifies only a highly sparse predefined support.